nitya-nepal/vedanasoft.com/src/pages/index.md

 coverimage3: /img/call-to-action-bg.jpg
 h2Section5: We design delightful digital experiences.
 pSection5A: >-
-  Read more about what we do and our philosophy of design.
-Judge for yourself The work and results
+  We have established ourselves to work in a creative environment, flexible work hours and a very healthy yet competitive work environment, We have pushed ourselves to get beyond conventional management styles and maintain equanimity.
 pSection5B: >-
-  we’ve achieved for other clients, and meet our highly experienced Team who just love to design.
+  We are glad for what we have achieved for our clients, as we are making our name nationally and internationally.
+You are always welcome to meet our highly experienced Team who just love to design and importantly think about change and social reforms via technology.
 ---